Economic Factors >

 ・The Group's sensitivity analysis includes interest rate risk, foreign exchange risk, and equity securities risk.

-・The Group's subsidiary bank is one of the competent authority's domestic systematically important banks (D-SIBs), which should be subject to a two-year stress test.
+・The Group's subsidiary bank is one of the competent authority's domestic systematically important banks (D-SIB), which should be subject to a two-year stress test.
 It should also calculate various kinds of capital adequacy ratios and various profit and loss situations under severe recession scenarios in accordance with the Financial Supervisory Commission's "Operating Plan for Conducting Stress Tests on Domestic Banks" methodology.

 D. Independent External Audits

 First Financial Holding is subject to a full-scope examination by the Financial Examination Bureau, FSC once every two years, in addition to unscheduled targeted examinations.
-In particular, as the subsidiary bank has been designated as a domestic systematically important bank (D-SIBs), it is required to file its CAR assessment results to the competent authority regularly.
+In particular, as the subsidiary bank has been designated as a domestic systematically important bank (D-SIB), it is required to file its CAR assessment results to the competent authority regularly.
 The competent authority also has more stringent demands with respect to the Bank's risk management process.

-3. Risk management enhancement measures
+03. Risk management enhancement measures

-A. System upgrade In response to the fact that the subsidiary bank has completed revision of its "Default Probabilities of Various Risk Grades in Corporate Finance", we have revised and added "Overdue Grades (W1 and W2), measurement methods and risk characteristics.
+A. System upgrade - In response to the fact that the subsidiary bank has completed revision of its "Default Probabilities of Various Risk Grades in Corporate Finance", we have revised and added "Overdue Grades (W1 and W2), measurement methods and risk characteristics.
 The "Operation Directions for Credit Rating in Corporate Banking" and "Operation Directions for Grading in Specialty Financing" have also been amended accordingly.

 B. Main risks - credit risks, market risks, interest rate risks, liquidity risks, insurance risks, operational risks, and emerging risks.